 stock control software

-At es Consulting, that's exactly what we do.
-We are vastly experienced Sage developers and we are able to provide terrific warehouse management system software; but we can also provide you with a full inventory management system – the Barcoder 250.
+At ES Consulting, that's exactly what we do.
+We are vastly experienced Sage developers and we are able to provide excellent warehouse management system software; but we can also provide you with a full inventory management system – Barcoder 250.
 To find out more, please visit